ycmjason/studyplanner/README.md

 	]
 This is an example showing how to configure the script to generate your perfect/imperfect study plan.
 After configuring, simply do `python studyplan.py > studyplan.txt` which will then export a file called `studyplan.txt` which contains the studyplan.

+`TURBO_MODE_DAYS` specifies how many days before the exam must you study that subject.

 Sample output with the sample configuration
 ---------
 	2016-03-28   Revise   [C221=MC221] Compilers (Day 1)